 - In prostatitis.

 Almost 15% of men with PSA levels lower than 4 ng/mL are still diagnosed with prostate cancer on biopsy (False negatives).

 It is important that gaps in knowledge of what could potentially lead to inappropriate PSA testing are sealed.
 There are more upcoming methods that can greatly improve PSA, but a lot needs to be done on them including magnetic resonance imaging and clinical decision rules.
 Currently, the risk: benefit ratio for PSA screening is worrying, especially given the categorization of ages to undertake it.

 Randomized Trials of prostate cancer screening

-Prostate, Lung, Colorectal, and Ovarian (PLCO) Screening Trial results showed that 76,693 men between 65 – 74 years in U.S had prostate cancer.
+Prostate, Lung, Colorectal, and Ovarian (PLCO) Screening Trial results showed that 76,693 men between 65 – 74 years in the U.S had prostate cancer.
 No difference in prostate cancer mortality in the screening group and the control groups was found.
 More cancer cases were detected in the screening group.
-There was 52% contamination of the control group with Prostate-specific antigen testing.
+There was 52% contamination of the control group, with prostate-specific antigen testing.

 European randomized study of screening for prostate cancer: